mooxphp/moox/packages/core/README.md

 # Moox Core

 The Moox Core package cares for many common features.
 It is required by all Moox packages including Moox Builder.
-If you want to use Moox Builder to generate a Custom Package, check out the features you're able to use.
+If you want to use Moox Builder to generate a Custom Package, check out the features you're already able to use, if you want to Moox Core independently in your app or a package, you  need to use the traits accordingly.

 ## Installation